oscarolsson94/security/inlämning2.md

 The goal of a MITM-attack is to steal personal information.
 For example login credentials, account details and credit card numbers.
 Targets are typically users of financial applications, SaaS businesses, e-commerce sites and other websites where logging in or providing secret information is required.

-This quote nicely sums up what n MITM-attack is:
+This quote nicely sums up what a MITM-attack is:
 > A MITM attack is the equivalent of a mailman opening your bank statement, writing down your account details and then resealing the envelope and delivering it to your door.

 ## How does an attacker carry out a MITM attack?